 Hemp has been an important source of nutrition for humans for thousands of years thanks to its significant nutrient content.
 Considered a superfood for its nutritional content, hemp foods continue to be popular as a way for health conscious consumers to support their diets with the vitamins, minerals, and more necessary for a healthy body.

 Hemp seeds can be eaten by themselves for a healthy snack or added to smoothies, yogurt, salads, acai bowls, and more to give them a nutrient boost.
 Hemp seeds, the most popular source of hemp food products, have a light, nutty flavor that can compliment a number of meals.
 Hemp seeds can also be used to produce food products like hemp milk, hemp seed oil, and hemp-based protein powder.

-Here, we look at the nutritional benefits of hemp, the hemp food products available in our store, and unique ways to add hemp to your diet.
+Here, we look at the nutritional benefits of hemp and unique ways to add hemp to your diet.

 What Nutrients Does Hemp Provide?

 Hemp benefits include the incredible nutrient content they provide.
 Adding hemp to your meals and snacks is a fantastic way to boost your diet and get many of the vitamins, minerals, and more that you may be missing in what you eat each day.